RobertBaruch/amaranth-tutorial/3_modules.md

 ## Reset/default values for signals

-If a signal is set in the _combinatorial_ domain, then you can specify the default value of the signal if it is not set.
+If a signal is set in the *combinatorial* domain, then you can specify the default value of the signal if it is not set.
 By default, this is zero, but for a non-zero value, you can specify the default value for a signal when constructing the signal by setting the `reset` named parameter in the constructor.
 For example, this creates a 16-bit unsigned signal, `self.x`, which defaults to `0x1000` if not set:

 ```python
 self.x = Signal(unsigned(16), reset=0x1000)  # Yes, "reset".
 ```

-Likewise, if a signal is set in a _synchronous_ domain, then you can specify its reset value using the `reset` named parameter in the constructor.
+Likewise, if a signal is set in a *synchronous* domain, then you can specify its reset value using the `reset` named parameter in the constructor.
 By default the reset value is zero.

 ### Explicitly not resetting

-For synchronous signals (that is, signals set in a synchronous domain), you can specify that it is not reset on the reset signal, instead only getting an _initial value_ on power-up.
+For synchronous signals (that is, signals set in a synchronous domain), you can specify that it should *not* reset on the reset signal, instead only getting an *initial value* on power-up.
 This is done by setting the `reset_less` named parameter in the constructor to `True`:

 ```python
 self.x = Signal(unsigned(16), reset=0x1000, reset_less=True)